plabayo/learn-rust-101/README.md

 - The Rust compiler (`rustc`), standard library and tooling (e.g. `cargo`) are all managed using `rustup`.
   - You can learn how to get started by going to: Getting started
-  - Once you finished with this you’ll have Rust ready on your machine out of the box.
+  - Once you finished with this you'll have Rust ready on your machine out of the box.
 Each time there is a new version of Rust you can update it, simply by running `rustup update`

 With this installed you should now be able to run the following command: